EricssonResearch/coap-actuators/draft-mattsson-t2trg-amplification-attacks.md

 # Introduction

-Being able to securely read information from sensors and to securely control actuators are essential in a world of connected and networking things interacting with the physical world.
-One protocol used to interact with sensors and actuators is the Constrained Application Protocol (CoAP) {{RFC7252}}.
-Any Internet-of-Things (IoT) deployment valuing security and privacy would use a security protocol such as DTLS {{I-D.ietf-tls-dtls13}}, TLS {{RFC8446}}, or OSCORE {{RFC8613}} to protect CoAP, where the choice of security protocol depends on the transport protocol and the presence of intermediaries.
+One important protocol used to interact with Internet of Things (IoT) sensors and actuators is the Constrained Application Protocol (CoAP) {{RFC7252}}.
+CoAP can be used without security in the so called NoSec mode but any Internet-of-Things (IoT) deployment valuing security and privacy would use a security protocol such as DTLS {{I-D.ietf-tls-dtls13}}, TLS {{RFC8446}}, or OSCORE {{RFC8613}}
+to protect CoAP, where the choice of security protocol depends on the transport protocol and the presence of intermediaries.
 The use of CoAP over UDP and DTLS is specified in {{RFC7252}} and the use of CoAP over TCP and TLS is specified in {{RFC8323}}.
 OSCORE protects CoAP end-to-end with the use of COSE {{RFC8152}} and the CoAP Object-Security option {{RFC8613}}, and can therefore be used over any transport.
+Group OSCORE {{ I-D.ietf-core-oscore-groupcomm}} can be used to protect CoAP Group Communication.

-Protecting CoAP against attacks is not enough.
-CoAP deployments need to make sure that they are not used for distributed denial-of-service attacks. {{dos}} summarizes different denial-of-service attacks using CoAP.
+Protecting Internet of Things (IoT) devices against attacks is not enough.
+IoT deployments need to make sure that they are not used for Distributed Denial-of-Service (DDoS) attacks.
+DDoS attacks are typically done with compromised devices or with amplification attacks.
+The document summarizes different amplification attacks using CoAP.
 When transported over UDP, the CoAP NoSec mode is susceptible to source IP address spoofing and as a single request can result in multiple responses from multiple servers, CoAP can have very large amplification factors.
 The goal with this document is motivating generic and protocol-specific recommendations on the usage of CoAP.

-Mechanisms mitigating some of the attacks discussed in this document can be found in {{I-D.ietf-core-echo-request-tag}}.
+Several of the discussed attacks can be mitigated by not using NoSec or with the Echo option specified in {{draft-ietf-core-echo-request-tag}}.

 # Attacks using CoAP